-For the year ended March 31, 2021, every one rupee depreciation/appreciation in the exchange rate against U.S. dollar, might have affected the Company's incremental operating margins approximately by 0.01 % the Company's exposure to foreign currency changes for all other currencies is not material.And for every one rupee depreciation/appreciation in the exchange rate against Euro, might have affected the Company's incremental operating margins approximately by 0.28 %
+For the year ended March 31, 2022, every one rupee depreciation/appreciation in the exchange rate against U.S. dollar, might have affected the Company's incremental operating margins approximately by 0.08 %.
+And for every one rupee depreciation/appreciation in the exchange rate against Euro, might have affected the